John Goodricke: Life and work

 John Goodricke, named after his great-grandfather Sir John Goodricke 1617–1670 (see Goodricke baronets of Ribston Hall), was born in Groningen in the Netherlands, but lived most of his life in England.
 He became deaf in early childhood due to a severe illness.
 His parents sent him to Thomas Braidwood's Academy, a school for deaf pupils in Edinburgh, and in 1778 to the Warrington Academy.

 After leaving Warrington, Goodricke returned to live with his parents in York.
 There, he became friends with his neighbour Edward Pigott, whose father Nathaniel Pigott had built a sophisticated private observatory.
-Edward was already interested in variable stars, and he gave Goodricke a list of those that he thought were worthy of observation.
+Edward was already interested in variable stars and gave Goodricke a list of those that he thought were worthy of observation.

 Goodricke is credited with discovering the periodic variation of β Lyrae and δ Cephei, the prototypical example of the Cepheid variable stars.

 Although several stars were already known to vary in apparent magnitude, Goodricke was the first to propose a mechanism to account for this.
 He suggested that Algol is what is now known as an eclipsing binary.
 He presented his findings to the Royal Society in May 1783, and for this work, the Society awarded him the Copley Medal for that year.
 He was elected a Fellow of the Royal Society on 16 April 1786.
 He never learned of this honour however, as he died four days later from pneumonia.
 He never married.

 Goodricke in Yorkshire

-Goodricke was buried at Hunsingore Church in Yorkshire, along with many of his relatives.
+Goodricke was buried at Hunsingore Church, then in West Yorkshire, along with many of his relatives.

 Today there is a marker in York near the site of John Goodricke's observatory.

-Between October 2005 and March 2006 Sean Ellingham and James Valner from the University of York undertook a project to find the position of Goodricke's observatory using the data he recorded.
-A 1949 study by Sidney Melmore had shown that Goodricke worked from the Treasurer's House (now owned by the National Trust) very near York Minster.
-By re-creating Goodricke's observations, the two York students were able to conclude that he had observed from the easternmost window of the second floor, looking south towards the Minster.
+In 1949, Sidney Melmore showed that Goodricke worked from the Treasurer's House (now owned by the National Trust) very near York Minster, and concluded that he had observed from the north window of the top floor of the south-east wing, looking south towards the Minster.
 However, records indicate that the Goodricke family had rented rooms from Edward Topham, the then owner of the northwest wing of the house.

 Goodricke College at the University of York is named after Goodricke.
 There is also a modern sculpture named Algol in the grounds.